 Taking part in either the normal or special battle sees your party member fighting against up to 8 rounds of enemies.
 The more enemies you defeat, the more Battle Points (BP) you will earn.
 After each round, you will spin slots to determine what handicap you will have going forward.

 There are 2 more things to be aware of.
 Losing a battle loses you the BP you have won up to that point; but only the BP you could have won in an attempt in the Arena.
 E.g. you obtain 12,000 BP, accumulate 1000 BP by the end of the 7th battle, but then lose the 8th battle - you would still have the 12,000 BP; but you lose the 1000 BP.
 N.B.
 Leaving the Arena altogether loses you any accumulated BP.

-You can swap BP for items.
+You can swap BP for Items.
 Remember to do this before leaving the Battle Square.
 There follows what you can obtain.
 Note that prizes and "cost" of prizes change somewhat depending on where you are in the story.

 Before getting the "Tiny Bronco" vehicle: